Anatomy of Unlearning: The Dual Impact of Fact Salience and Model Fine-Tuning

 \paragraph{Hidden-state similarity.} We further analyze how unlearning modifies internal representations by computing hidden-state similarity between base and unlearned models across all layers.
 Table~\ref{tab:hidden_similarity_combined} summarizes cosine similarity and $\ell_2$ distance statistics for both GA and NPO.

 In pretrained models, hidden states remain highly similar even for facts targeted by unlearning, indicating limited internal adaptation.
-In contrast, SFT models exhibit well-localized representation changes.
-When forgetting popular facts, internal states shift substantially while rare facts remain largely intact, and vice versa when forgetting rare facts.
+In contrast, SFT models exhibit well-localized changes in representation.
+When forgetting popular facts, internal states shift substantially, while rare facts remain largely intact; the reverse occurs when forgetting rare facts.
 This suggests that SFT enables more selective and controlled modification of internal representations.